 Circumstances would soon provide the motivation for her next step.
-A change in ownership turned the radio station into a very unhappy place to work, and while on a long overdue holiday trip to the U.S., Suzy discovered The Institute of Audio Research in New York City.
-Less than six months later, she decided to return to attend the school.
+A change in ownership turned the radio station into a very unhappy place to work, and while on a long-overdue holiday trip to the U.S., Suzy discovered The Institute of Audio Research in New York City.
+Less than six months later, she decided to return to attend school.

-Suzy began working full time at Maryland Sound International in August 2001, roughly six months after graduating from the Institute of Audio Research.
+Suzy began working full-time at Maryland Sound International in August 2001, roughly six months after graduating from the Institute of Audio Research.
 In her position as a senior A1 Audio/Systems Engineer at MSI, having now worked for the company for the past 12 years, Suzy is well versed in all areas of sound reinforcement.
-“In the corporate world, from basic podium gigs to large formal dinners with high end feature bands, events on the National mall with tens of thousand of people, to being the broadcast engineer on nationally aired events, I have been fortunate to find myself doing it all over the years.
-From designing and putting a system together, getting them in, up and running on site, then running either FOH or Monitors (and sometimes both), I’m happy to say I can jump in anywhere.
+“In the corporate world, from basic podium gigs to large formal dinners with high-end feature bands, events on the National Mall with tens of thousands of people, to being the broadcast engineer on nationally aired events, I have been fortunate to find myself doing it all over the years.
+From designing and putting a system together, getting them in, up and running on-site, then running either FOH or Monitors (and sometimes both), I’m happy to say I can jump in anywhere.
 And while I admit that touring is my first love, I’ve done a ton of corporates and I have learned a great deal about audio in doing so.”

 Suzy has done several tours with Josh Groban, which included a string of shows at the Sydney Opera house where she says, despite having to cram all of their gear into the opera house, the Aussie crew made it as painless as possible.
 She started with Josh Groban in 2004 as a stage tech and moved on to Systems/Fly/Foh tech on later tours.